ceas-ambassadors/ceas-ambassadors-website/docs/database.md

   * Date record was created - automatically handled by sequelize
 * updated_at
   * Date record was last updated - automatically handled by sequelize
+* is_certified
+  * boolean record to store if an ambassador is certified or not

 ### Event
 * id - primary key